 Ex-student Suzuki is from Hong Kong and boarded at Loreto Normanhurst (affectionately referred to as “Normo” by students) for the experiences and opportunities the school offered.

 “Loreto taught me how to grow with confidence, to embrace challenges, and to live life with integrity, helping me become the strong, independent woman I am today.
 I was also exposed to many aspects of leadership at Normo, which promoted my desire to step up as a leader and service the boarding community as Boarder Vice Captain.

 Year 11 boarder Emily says the welcoming nature of the staff and students helped greatly.
 “My transition into the school was very smooth and I love the boarding community for its uplifting, motivating and inclusive nature, as well as the beautiful people and endless opportunities.
 The friends I’ve made at Normo I know will be lifelong and lasting.”

 Emily’s family lived in Singapore before relocating back to Australia and she says boarding was the right move for them.
 “I learnt so much, from making decisions on my own, to managing different situations, and living with other girls and their own unique personalities.
 The smooth transition also meant my parents felt comfortable and secure with our decision.”

-Find out more, including details of an Open Day in early 2021, at loretonh.nsw.edu.au.
+Find out more, including details of an Open Day in March, at loretonh.nsw.edu.au.